dpfannenstiel/dpfannenstiel.github.io/README.md

 * pages/

-All other directories and files are MIT Licensed.
+All other directories and files are MIT Licensed except where other author's licenses apply.
 Do what you will with them, links back are appreciated.